The biggest change to Australian payroll in years

 8. Improve payroll visibility and exception management

-Payday super increases the importance of operational visibility.
+Payday Super increases the importance of operational visibility.
 Payroll teams need rapid awareness of failed transactions, outstanding validations, super variances, clearing house delays, missing employee data, and compliance risks.

 Modern payroll operations should provide real-time alerts, exception dashboards, workflow tracking, automated escalations, reconciliation insights, and audit visibility.
 The objective is to move from reactive issue discovery to proactive operational control.